 If you imagine the amount of methane emitted by cows over an entire year, consider this.
 An entire year would have resulted in the emissions of approximately 5,800 dairy cows.
 Climate Central spoke with Amy Townsend-Small of the University of Cincinnati.

 According to the U.S. Environmental Protection Agency, livestock produces more methane than other sources in the U.S. The U.S. ranked crude oil in third place, followed by natural gas.
 This agency is responsible for the environment.

 However, the EPA does not yet include methane energy emissions from reservoirs placed there by humans.
-In general, reservoirs and their emissions are poorly understood, which contributes to the problem.
+In general, reservoirs and their emissions poorly understood, which contributes to the problem.

 A specialized membrane can be used to separate some of the gas from lake bed water.
-Moreover, thereby allowing it to be extracted.
+Moreover, thereby allowing it to extracted.
 To pump methane energy to the surface, minerals called zeolites can trap gas molecules.
 Methane can already be isolated from wastewater using membranes.

 Furthermore, zeolites are being synthesized, according to Maciej Bartosiewicz.
 The project’s lead author is a biogeochemist from the Polish Academy of Sciences.
 Possibly starting with mobile devices, he plans to start small.
-To complement other green energy options can be installed in hydroelectric dam reservoirs.
+To complement other green energy options installed in hydroelectric dam reservoirs.

 Methane energy extraction at lower concentrations is not currently cost-effective.
 It likely requires a tremendous amount of resources and energy to harvest.
-The report is authored by David Bastviken, an environmental scientist who was not part of the study.
+The report authored by David Bastviken, an environmental scientist who was not part of the study.
 According to Bastviken, ecological consequences could also be problematic.